okstyr/firefoxes/README.md

 # firefoxes
-manage multiple independant firefox profiles
+manage multiple independant firefox instances

-These arent really profiles, instead they are completely independent copies of both the firefox install and a faked $HOME
+An ff instance is a  completely independent copy of both the firefox install and a faked $HOME.
+It can be considered a little like a more powerful profile.

 It is easy to create new ones and blow them away.
 With a bit of tweaking you can also run different versions of firefox.
 You can also clone one of